unixunion/py-solace-provision/README.md

       setPercent: 60
     #  setValue: 0

-When using Object files to create/update managed objects on the broker, you can use the --override argument to override any key in the YAML files.
-This is used to enable/disable services as an example.
+When using Object Files to create/update managed objects on the broker, you can use the `--override` argument to override any attribute in the YAML files.
+As an example, this can be used enable/disable services.
 It can also be used to "template" objects. e.g:

     pysolpro.py config create_msg_vpn --body data/vpn.yaml --override msgVpnName myVpn
     pysolpro.py config create_msg_vpn --body data/vpn.yaml --override msgVpnName anotherVpnSameYaml